 Although empirical scale construction is appealing, it has the basic problem of capitalizing on chance.
 Thus, be careful of over interpreting the results unless working with large samples.
 Iteration and bootstrapping aggregation (bagging) gives information on the stability of the solutions.
-See bestScales fa, iclust,principal, bestScales and bestItems fa.multi 145
+See bestScales fa, iclust,principal, bestScales and bestItems

 To create a dictionary, create an object with row names as the item numbers, and the columns as the item content.
-See the link{bfi.dictionary} as an example.
+See the bfi.dictionary in the psychTools package as an example.
 The bfi.dictionary was constructed from a spreadsheet with multiple columns, the first of which was the column names of the bfi.
 See the first (not run) example.